 Publications | Recent Talks |Courses | Curriculum

-Erika Blacksher, PhD, is an Assistant Professor in the Department of Bioethics and Humanities at the University of Washington.
+Erika Blacksher, PhD, is an Associate Professor in the Department of Bioethics and Humanities at the University of Washington.
 Her research examines the ethical and policy implications of the social determinants of and social inequalities in health, particularly as they relate to U.S. health system reform, the ethics of health promotion, theories of social justice, and participatory and deliberative approaches to public engagement.
 She has long been committed to community-based participatory bioethics, creating and contributing to numerous innovative programs to engage various audiences (from lay citizens to state legislators) in moral dialogue about contentious ethical issues.